What is VMDK in VMware

 4. Attach a USB hard disk drive (HDD) to the USB port of your ESXi host and connect this HDD to the virtual machine with the USB pass-through feature for copying the necessary files stored on the VMDK file used as a virtual disk by a virtual machine.

 Method 2.
-Mount a VMDK file to an ESXi VM
+Mount VMDK file as virtual disk to an available VM

 1. In vSphere Client, navigate to Storage >> Datastore Browser, and select the VMDK file on the datastore.
 Then click Copy to.